Monday, May 28, 2018

 It’s the darkest record I can imagine that somehow insists on hope.
 The kids on the first side wind up “running burned and blind” before finding release in a darkened lover’s room.
 The sons of the workers on the second side walk tightropes, shouting out, “don’t look too long in my face” to avoid falling into fiery hell.

 But again and again, there is faith in the struggle.
 Each side works as its own album, and the album as a whole works, too, in order to establish some reason to fight.
 “Badlands” opens the record urging “don’t waste your time waiting” for a moment that will never just come your way.
 “Racing in the Street” walks a fine line of resignation but insists, “tonight my baby and me are going to ride to the sea and wash these sins off our hands.”
-Side Two begins by insisting part of being a man is believing in a promised land, and it ends by insisting the singer’s very salvation insists that he meet that thing waiting in the darkness on the edge of town.
+Side Two begins by insisting part of being a man is believing in a promised land, and it ends by insisting the singer’s very salvation demands that he meet that thing waiting in the darkness on the edge of town.

 In many ways, through my passion for music and the politics that followed, I’ve spent my life embracing the struggle in that darkness.
 This album not only gave me permission to do that, it insisted my sense of what I had to do—what was right and just and defied the expectations that surrounded me—was precisely what I had to do.
 It’s all inextricably linked but summed up by the album’s would-be single, “Prove It All Night,” which both embraced the fact that we all “steal” and “cheat” and “lie,” but those sins don’t absolve us of our responsibility.
 We have to keep trying to do what’s right—in our hearts and in our minds and in our souls—and though we may fail to achieve our goals, there’s really no other way to live.